Skip to main content

 This means:

-- Price action confirmation is 3 or 4
+• Price action confirmation is medium or better

 This signal is visible on charts and can be filtered in screeners — making it easy to identify the most compelling, multi-factor-aligned trade opportunities at any given moment.